Rugrats: Search for Reptar

-Rugrats: Search for Reptar is a platform video game that was released in North America on Halloween 1998 and in Europe in November 1998 exclusively for PlayStation in North America and in the PAL region by THQ.
+Rugrats: Search for Reptar is a 1998 platform video game developed by n-Space and published by THQ.
+It was released in North America on November 23, 1998, and in Europe in November 1998 exclusively for PlayStation.
 Based on the popular Nickelodeon cartoon Rugrats, which aired from 1991 until 2004, the game follows the cartoon's main character, Tommy Pickles, who has lost his Reptar puzzle.
 It features stages that are typically based on episodes from the television show.
-Its rival game, SpongeBob SquarePants: SuperSponge, has the same genres on the same platform.
 It was followed up by Rugrats: Studio Tour, released in 1999 on the same platform.